Do you live in a South Essex Homes property in the City of Southend-on-Sea? Then this is your Forum website!

 Please remember that you are intitled to make complaints if you have tried every avenue open to you and are not satisfied with the result.
 SEH learn from your input and they rely on you to keep them informed as to what is going on.

-The same if you have had a great service from someone or a department, SEH want to know about it.
+The same if you have had a great service from someone or a department, SEH want to know about it as they help SEH to understand what is going right for the residents.
 You can put in a complement by clicking this link Compliments | South Essex Homes and filling in the form.

 Scrutiny are Looking for Residents to join them